-The sixties, that golden decade of American performance cars, had two very distinct eras.
+(first posted in 2011) The sixties, that golden decade of American performance cars, had two very distinct eras.
 The first half was dominated by the full-size bombers with their ever-larger big block V8s sporting dual quad or triple deuce carbs.
 Think Impala 348/409, the wild cross-ram Chrysler 413 and wedge 426, Pontiac’s 421 HO, and Ford’s specialized 406/427, which powered the Blue Oval to enduring glory, even at LeMans.
-These over-sized sleds were the terror of the drag strips, NASCAR, and Main Street on Saturday night, duking it out for the glory of their respective makers, with the hope of more sales on Monday morning.

 But with the arrival of the mid-size GTO and the compact Mustang in 1964, the full-sized performance cars became doomed dinosaurs almost overnight.
-Yes, the big hairy engines were still available in them (for a price), but why bother when a dirt-cheap 327 Chevy II had a better power-to-weight ratio?
+Yes, the big hairy engines were still available in some of them (for a price), but why bother when a dirt-cheap 327 Chevy II had a better power-to-weight ratio?
 So the Big Three tried something else to prop up sales of the profitable mega-sized rods, like this 7 Litre Galaxie.
 In the case of the Ford at least, the tip-off is the 7 Litre badge.

 Since the NASCAR racers switched to mid-sized cars in ’66, the Fairlane was now the primary beneficiary of the 427, and although a very wicked machine indeed, it never sold in any significant numbers compared to the Chrysler and GM intermediate muscle cars.
 It was too expensive, and lacked low-speed torque and tractability on the street.
 The 428 meanwhile was cheap and expedient.
 And it was perfectly happy (happiest?) schlepping a fully-loaded Country Squire with an automatic, A/C and power steering.
 The 427, which one could still order in 1966, was not available with the automatic, power steering, A/C and even the power assist for the disc brakes.
 Woolly indeed!